Azure/Industrial-IoT/docs/modules/telemetry-events-format.md

 The important part to highlight here is that the payload is an array of events which have the Retain property set to true.
 Otherwise it's very similar to the regular [telematry messages](./telemetry-messages-format.md).

 ## Event messages in Samples Mode

+> IMPORTANT: Legacy `Samples` encoding mode is a message format that predates OPC UA Pub Sub message encoding and is thus considered legacy and not standards conform.
+We might decide to not support the non standards compliant Samples mode in future versions of OPC Publisher.

 The following sample messages show how events look like in legacy samples mode: